studioph/StaticPatcher/README.md

 playerhome = ["food", "silverware", "soulgem"]
 ```

-The config file is case-insensitive.
+The category names in the config file are case-insensitive.

 The configuration file can be written with "dotted keys" syntax:
 ```toml